MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/accessibility/keyboard.md

 ---
 title: "Keyboard Accessibility"
-description: "Rather than using the default tab sequence, it's sometimes necessary to tune the accessibility of your UI by specifying the tab sequence with a combination of the TabIndex and IsTapStop properties." ms.prod: xamarin ms.assetid: 8be8f498-558a-4894-a01f-91a0d3ef927e ms.technology: xamarin-forms
+description: "Rather than using the default tab sequence, it's sometimes necessary to tune the accessibility of your UI by specifying the tab sequence with a combination of the TabIndex and IsTabStop properties." ms.prod: xamarin ms.assetid: 8be8f498-558a-4894-a01f-91a0d3ef927e ms.technology: xamarin-forms